Interwar Britain: Ireland

 An armed insurrection by Irish republicans known as the Easter Rising took place in Dublin during Easter Week, 1916.
-It was badly organised, and quickly suppressed by the Army.
-The government responded with harsh repression, 2000 arrests, and quick execution of 15 leaders.
+It was quickly suppressed by the Army.
+The government responded with harsh repression, 2,000 arrests, and quick execution of 15 leaders.
 The Catholic Irish then underwent a dramatic change of mood, and shifted to demand vengeance and independence.
 In 1917 David Lloyd George called the 1917–18 Irish Convention in an attempt to settle the outstanding Home Rule for Ireland issue.
 It had little support.
 The upsurge in republican sympathies in Ireland following the Easter Rising coupled with Lloyd George's disastrous attempt to extend conscription to Ireland in April 1918 led to the wipeout of the old Irish Home Rule Party at the December 1918 election.
 They had supported the British war effort and were then displaced by Sinn Féin, which had mobilised grass-roots opposition to helping the British rule.
 Sinn Féin MPs did not take up their seats in the British Parliament, instead setting up their own new parliament in Dublin, and immediately declared an Irish Republic.

 British policy was confused and contradictory, as the cabinet could not decide on war or peace, sending in enough force to commit atrocities that angered Catholics in Ireland and America, and Liberals in Britain, but not enough to suppress the rebels outside the cities.
 Lloyd George waxed hot and cold, denouncing murderers one day, but eventually negotiating with them.
 He sent in 40,000 soldiers as well as newly formed para-military units—the "Black and Tans" and the Auxiliaries—to reinforce the professional police (the Royal Irish Constabulary).
 British firepower prevailed in the cities forcing the Irish Republican Army (IRA) (the paramilitary force of Sinn Féin) into hiding.
-However the IRA controlled much of the countryside and set up an alternative local government.
+However, the IRA controlled much of the countryside and set up an alternative local government.
 The British units were poorly coordinated while Michael Collins designed a highly effective organisation for the IRA that used informers to destroy the British intelligence system by assassinating its leadership.
 Although it was called "Irish War of Independence" historians generally agree that it was quite unlike the later Irish Civil War that was fought in 1922–23 between the forces of Collins and Éamon de Valera.
 The 1919–21 clash "was no war in any conventional sense of the term, but a highly contingent, very small-scale and low-intensity conflict in which assassination was as important as ambush or fixed battle."